retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 Event intensity
 ^^^^^^^^^^^^^^^

+There is another useful diagram that can be used for eventstream overview.
-Another nice way to review an eventstream is to look how uniformly the events are distributed over time.
+Sometimes we want to know how the events are distributed over time.
 The histogram for this distribution is plotted by :py:meth:`event_timestamp_hist()<retentioneering.eventstream.eventstream.Eventstream.event_timestamp_hist>` method.